Life Lessons - James 1:1-4

 The italics are how I put the verse in my own words.
 The rest are the thoughts I have about it.
 How would you paraphrase and what would your thoughts be on these verses?

 James 1:1 "James calls himself a servant of God and of the Lord Jesus Christ," Though James was the brother of Jesus, He calls himself a servant of His.
-James obviously knew Jesus was way more than his earthly brother.
+James obviously knew Jesus was much more than his earthly brother.
 James exhibits a rare humility when he states that he is God's servant and the Lord's servant.

 4 "I am to allow (an action on my part) perseverance to do it's work inside of me so that I will grow up and be complete, not lacking anything."
 If I keep my eyes on God and trust Him implicitly I will persevere through any and all trials.
 I can do that because - Romans 8:28 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."

 The natural, human response to hardship is to fight it; to murmur, groan and complain rather than quietly trust (persevere).
 When we allow perseverance to complete its work in our lives we experience a new level of maturity.
 We find ourselves content and complete!
-We will not lack one thing.
-In Philippians 4:11b-13 we read that the Apostle Paul lived out perseverance ..
+We do not lack anything.
+In Philippians 4:11b-13 we read that the Apostle Paul lived out perseverance.
 He wrote this while in a dirty prison chained to another prisoner: Here is what Paul says: 11b " I have learned to be content whatever the circumstances.
 12 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 13 I can do all this through him who gives me strength."

 In the end, if I endure through hardship, I will experience completeness and be content right in the midst of the storm.